-$\times$ Technique is generally not feasible in the subwatershed subwatershed category.
-Note that the nonsupporting subwatershed category has been divided into a lower range (25 to 40% IC) and an upper range (40 to 60% IC).
+The basic relationship is presented in Figure 25, which shows how subwatershed IC influences the feasibility of implementing restoration practices.
+The chart indicates the degree to which a given restoration technique can be implemented across each ICM subwatershed category.
+Note that the non- supporting subwatershed category has been divided into a lower range (25 to 40% IC) and an upper range (40 to 60% IC).
 As can be seen, restoration practices become less feasible as subwatershed IC increases.
 This is particularly true for stream corridor restoration practices such as storm water retrofits, stream restoration and riparian reforestation.